vanclist/xml-webservice-scalatest/README.md

 Tests: succeeded 5, failed 0, canceled 0, ignored 0, pending 1
 All tests passed.
 ```
-Simple HTML report will generated as well (see [examples](https://github.com/vanclist/xml-webservice-scalatest/tree/master/examples/report "/examples")), which can be attached to your CI task.
+Simple HTML report will be generated as well (see [examples](https://github.com/vanclist/xml-webservice-scalatest/tree/master/examples/report "/examples")), which can be attached to your CI task artifacts.